-Applications are invited from Oklahoma-based teachers of American history and government, and also from Oklahoma teachers in related fields, for “Visions of America,” a five-day, content-rich summer course of development and enrichment, held on the University of Oklahoma’s Norman campus June 17-21, 2019.
-The course is hosted by the Center for the History of Liberty at OU and will feature lectures and workshops with eminent and fascinating scholars from the OU faculty and elsewhere.
+Applications are invited from Oklahoma-based teachers of American history and government, and also from Oklahoma teachers in related fields, for “Visions of America,” a five-day, content-rich summer course of development and enrichment, held on the University of Oklahoma’s Norman campus June 15-19, 2020.
+The course is hosted by the Center for the History of Liberty at OU and will feature lectures and workshops with teachers and scholars from the OU faculty and elsewhere.

 In years past “Visions” has attracted the participation of teachers from all kinds of schools—large and small, urban and rural, public and private, primary and secondary—from all across the state.
 We cherish this variety in the makeup of our program, and especially welcome applicants from small and rural schools.

-Topics covered in past summer institutes ranged from the origins of American constitutionalism, the public image of George Washington in American visual culture, changing interpretations of the American West, the future of American journalism, the Jewish roots of Alexander Hamilton, the complex history of the Southwestern borderlands, the tangled history of the United States and the Korean peninsula, and the United States as viewed through the eyes of its Canadian and Mexican neighbors.
+Topics covered in past summer institutes ranged from the origins of American constitutionalism, the public image of George Washington in American visual culture, changing interpretations of the American West, the future of American journalism, the Jewish roots of Alexander Hamilton, the complex history of the Southwestern borderlands, the presidency of Theodore Roosevelt, the triumphant aspects of the history of the Chickasaw Nation, and the United States as viewed through the eyes of its Canadian and Mexican neighbors.
 Attention has also been given to pedagogical issues, such as how to teach the Constitution more effectively using online resources, and how to master the challenges to the classroom engendered by our technology-rich environment.

 On-campus housing and all meals will be provided.
 In addition, attendees will receive a $500 stipend and 30 hours of professional development credit for completion of the course.